Rust-GPU/SPIRV-Tools/porting-plan.md

 - [ ] Expose wider structural rules (capability/extension ordering in layout, per-target decoration constraints) mirroring the C++ validator tables.
 - [ ] Enable the Rust validator over the FFI/CLI by default once structural parity is sufficiently close to C++.

-## Active Milestone: Capability/Extension Ordering Parity
+## Completed Milestone: Capability/Extension Ordering Parity
 Align capability/extension ordering and dependency enforcement with the C++ tables, including operand-level requirements and per-environment allowlists.

 Tasks for this milestone: